ryan-voitiskis/my-site/src/routes/blog/stroboscopic-animation-with-javascript-and-svg.md

 - Changing the distance between the dashes when the setting is activated.
 - Running a separate animation for the platter group that is the speed of the animation at 33 RPM, whilst keeping the 45 RPM speed animation active on the record part of the SVG.

-Another limitation is the single refresh rate target of 60Hz.
-A possible solution for this could be to detect common refresh rates and apply adjustments to the animation of the platter ring for non 60Hz displays.
+Another limitation is the refresh rate target of 60Hz/120Hz.
+A possible solution for this could be to detect common refresh rates and apply adjustments to the animation of the platter ring accordingly.
 I haven't been able to find a built-in way to detect refresh rates in the browser, but [this answer on stack overflow](https://stackoverflow.com/a/6131242/7259172) provides some direction.

 ## Performance issues